sjhuang26/thinking-system/README.md

 This should be conceptualized as a **signal booster** -- far more than a "detail mindfulness habit" or a "randomized quiz." -- like a "magical wand from _Harry Potter_" that requires deliberate practice to make the most of it.
 If the first step involves slightly sparse cues, the next step, for the signal booster to be useful, and to avoid severe training plateaus, will be deliberate practice with even sparser cues.

+Implementation notes, rule 1.

-Stable details.
-Look at your physical environment and pick two cues (i.e., objects).
+- Look at your physical environment and pick two loci.

-- Cue A.
+  - A.
-- Cue B.
+  - B.
-- Also consider cue AB.
- - (a visual "merging together" or "melting together" of A/B)
+  - Also consider AB; a visual "merging together" or "melting together" of A/B.
-- Also consider cue X.
- - (anything in the room that isn't A or B)
+  - Also consider X; anything in the room that isn't A or B.
-- Combo ```A&B```
-- Combo ```X&AB```
-- Combo ```AB&A```
-- Combo ```AB&B```
+  - Now, select EITHER A & B, or X & AB, or AB & A.
+- Remember to constantly quiz yourself to compare the before-and-after of stable details as attention is shifted.
+  - Force yourself to "copy" cues into working memory buffers (e.g., I force myself to color the objects RED and GREEN).
+  - Visually annotate the room with boundaries and curves with lines (like an artist would!) -- **line-diagram notation**
+  - Repeat things (e.g., visuals, ideas, names, positions) to yourself.
+  - TODO?
+Surprisingness training?
+Deltas should be judged based on how surprising the episodic memory differs from the real memory.

 Unstable details.

-- Set up the **Attention binary**.
+- Enforce an **attention binary**.
-  - Label the cue you want to pay attention to as CORRECT.
-Label the other cue as INCORRECT.
-  - In a way, the INCORRECT cue is felt as very specifically and unambiguously **anti-attention**.
-- **Snowball** from the CORRECT cue; details might be:
-  - locations of particular lines
-  - shades of color
-  - any associated memory
-  - style of the room
-  - time of day
 - Switch the CORRECT and INCORRECT labels.
 At this time, it is useful to practice the following:
   - _If my goal were to label everything incorrectly,_ and A were correct, labeling A as "correct" is incorrect while labeling A as "incorrect" is correct.
-  - _Based on the surprisingness of the difference between actual/anticipated cases_, you should judge CORRECT versus INCORRECT.
-  - _The INCORRECT cue is a source of anti-attention_ which helps cope with the interferences and makes the rhythm stronger.
-- Repeat.
-Make sure to:
-  - switch at a fast pace, faster than you can snowball the first detail
+- Repeatedly switch at a fast pace, faster than you can find the first unstable detail.
+  - locations of particular lines + creative technical description
+  - shades of color + creative comparison to some other shade
+  - a creative associated memory
-  - use a **"temporal ping-pong"** rhythm at a steady pace
+- Use a **"temporal ping-pong"** rhythm at a steady pace.

 > TODO!
 Anything in italics is a sophisticated metaphor/construct that requires further explanation.